5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 Hi, I'm Stephanie Eckles - @5t3ph on [Twitter](https://twitter.com/5t3ph), [Github](https://github.com/5t3ph), [CodePen](https://codepen.com/5t3ph), and [DEV](https://dev.to/5t3ph).
 You may know me as the author of [ModernCSS.dev](https://moderncss.dev) or the creator of [StyleStage.dev](https://stylestage.dev).
 I can also be found on [egghead as an instructor](https://egghead.io/instructors/stephanie-eckles?af=2s65ms).

+> Check out my extended collection of Eleventy resources available on [11ty.Rocks](https://11ty.rocks)!

 I spent a decade creating WordPress themes and plugins then flipped to product development + leading development of a multi-platform enterprise design system.
-My intro to JAMstack was with Gatsby, but 11ty fills a special place that is so needed for truly static sites.
+My intro to Jamstack was with Gatsby, but 11ty fills a special place that is so needed for truly static sites.
 I'm in love, and I think you will be, too.

 ### Jump to: